Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 ### Evaluation

 The fuzzer was working better than I ever could have expected.
 Thank you everyone, who has contributed CPU cores to the cause, together we have crushed over 30 bugs in a really short period of time that would have been hard to find by hand.
 The fuzzer found type system edge cases that we weren't even sure could happen!
+For the type theorists out there, you know how you generally check for type-recursion before unification?
+Well we didn't and the fuzzer managed to find code that tried to unify `X'` with `Array<X'>`!
+Fun stuff.

 - 2024 26th of September: Crasfixes found by the fuzzer, ability for the fuzzer to import inputs from files
 - 2024 27th of September: Many-many crashfixes, all found by the fuzzer